GothenburgBitFactory/tw.org/content/docs/commands/info.md

 The date format can be overridden using `dateformat.info`.

-Setting `journal.info` to \'yes\' will show a change log for the task, as seen in the examples above.
+Setting `journal.info` to 'yes' will show a change log for the task, as seen in the examples above.

 ## See Also